Morse Code Day!

 The date, January 11, commemorates the day in 1838 when Samuel Morse and Alfred Vail first publicly demonstrated the telegraph.
 The New Jersey Historical Society thinks it was on January 6.

-You might be wondering what dots and dashes have to do with fruitful dialogue.
+Wondering what dots and dashes have to do with fruitful dialogue?
+Read on!

 The Most Basic Layer